R-Dson/babyagi4all-api/README.md

 2. Install the requirements: *pip install -r requirements.txt*
 3. Edit the file .env to reflect your host name, port, and desired goal for the agent.
 There are other parameters as well.

 Now, start up oobabooga's ui with the --api option.
 It should be listening on host "localhost" and port "5000" by default, meaning if you haven't changed anything about the config, you probably don't have to change those fields in .env.
+You also have to load a model.

 Then run *python babyagi.py*
 </br>